-B. That the defendant's negligence was a cause of injury or damage to the plaintiff?Answer YES or NO
+B. That the defendant's negligence was a cause of injury or damage to the plaintiff?

 If you answered NO to Question No. 1.B., do not answer the remaining questions.
 Sign and date the verdict form and notify the bailiff.
 If you answered YES to Question No. 1.B., proceed to Question No. 2.